Business innovation: its many forms, and why it matters

 This five-part business innovation series uncovers some components, considerations, and conundrums that companies face when creating an innovation strategy.

-Part one is here to remind us that it’s not easy to define “business innovation” during a presentation (when you haven’t done it before), but enablement is a whole different beast.
+Part one reminds us that it’s not easy to define “business innovation” during a presentation (when you haven’t done it before), but enablement is a different beast.
 After all, creating an enterprise-wide or departmental innovation plan encompasses a much larger and more complex decision-making process than meets the eye.

 Links to other posts in the series: